To reward and support the quality of research, SISSA bestows a number of awards. These are:

 The Boris Dubrovin Medal

 The Boris Dubrovin Medal, in memory of Boris Anatolievich Dubrovin, Professor at SISSA from 1993 to 2019, is awarded by SISSA, with the support of the Moscow Mathematical Society, the “Gruppo Nazionale per la Fisica Matematica” (GNFM) and the “Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni” (GNSAGA), which are part of the Istituto Nazionale di Alta Matematica (INDAM).
 Boris Dubrovin made several groundbreaking contributions to mathematical physics, with far-reaching influences in various areas of mathematics.
 Possibly one of his best-known inventions is the definition of Frobenius manifolds (which we ought now to refer to as "Dubrovin-Frobenius manifolds").
 Their formalization built a surprising bridge between mathematical physics and differential, algebraic and symplectic geometry.
 The medal recognizes exceptionally promising young researchers who have already made outstanding contributions to the fields of mathematical physics and geometry.
 The Dubrovin medal will be awarded every two years starting from 2020.
-The call for the 2022 medal will be announced in November 2021.
 More information at this link

 Best PhD thesis

 Every year, the best PhD thesis in the 3 SISSA Research areas (Physics, Mathematics and Neuroscience) are awarded the SISSA medal and a cash prize.